-The audit committee of the Bahraini investment firm licensee must have at least three directors of which the majority must be independent and have no conflict of interest with any other duties they have.

-HC-3.4.2 The Chairperson of the audit committee must:

-- (a) Be independent; and - (b) Not be the chairperson of the board, unless he is considered independent. - HC-3.4.3 The CEO and other senior management of the Bahraini investment firm licensee must not be members of the audit committee. - HC-3.4.4 The audit committee members must have sufficient experience in audit practices, financial reporting and accounting. - HC-3.4.5 The audit committee must meet:

-(a) At least four times a year. - (b) At least twice a year with the external auditor. - (c) At least once a year in the absence of the CEO and any executive management, but in presence of the Head of Compliance, Internal Auditor and CRO. - HC-3.4.6 The audit committee must, at minimum: - (a) Ensure that the licensee has effective and adequate policies covering all its business activities, internal audit, financial reporting, compliance, risk management, prevention of frauds and cyber security breaches, etc.; - (b) Oversee the financial reporting process; - (c) Oversee and interact with the licensee's internal and external auditors; - (d) Review the integrity of the licensee's financial statements; - (e) Recommend to the Board, based on a Board approved objective criteria, the appointment, remuneration, dismissal and rotation of external auditors; - (f) Review and approve the internal and external audit and compliance scope;
+- The audit committee of the Bahraini financing company licensee must have at least three directors of which the majority must be independent and have no conflict of interest with any other duties they have. - HC-3.4.2 The Chairperson of the audit committee must: - (a) Be independent; and - (b) Not be the chairperson of any other Board committee. - HC-3.4.3 The CEO and other senior management of the Bahraini licensee must not be members of the audit committee. - HC-3.4.4 The audit committee members must have sufficient experience in audit practices, financial reporting and accounting. - HC-3.4.5 The audit committee must meet: - (a) At least four times a year.(b) At least twice a year with the external auditor. - (c) At least once a year in the absence of the CEO and any executive management, but in presence of the Head of Compliance, Internal Auditor and CRO. - HC-3.4.6 The audit committee must, at minimum: - (a) Ensure that the licensee has effective and adequate policies covering all its business activities, internal audit, financial reporting, compliance, risk management, prevention of frauds and cyber security breaches, etc.; - (b) Oversee the financial reporting process; - (c) Oversee and interact with the licensee's internal and external auditors; - (d) Review the integrity of the licensee's financial statements; - (e) Recommend to the Board, based on a Board approved objective criteria, the appointment, remuneration, dismissal and rotation of external auditors; - (f) Receive internal and external audit and compliance reports and ensure that senior management is taking necessary corrective actions in a timely manner to address any control weaknesses, non-compliance with policies, laws and regulations, and other problems identified by auditors, the head of compliance and other control functions;